 03 "The old part of the city is really romantic.
 All the old red and yellow buildings really reminded me of a different time period."
-04 "I have this thing from my mom: if you walk by a church in a city you're visiting, you should go inside and check it out.
-Churches are usually quite simple seen from the outside, but when you go inside, they're always impressive and quite overwhelming."
+04 "I have this thing from my mum: if you walk by a church in a city you're visiting, you should go inside and check it out.
+Churches are usually quite simple when seen from the outside, but when you go inside, they're always impressive and quite overwhelming."

 05 "This place started to appear on my Instagram feed just before I went to shoot.
-It feels like a specialty coffee spot in Copenhagen that's just been placed in the old town of Elsinore.
+It feels like a specialty coffee spot in Copenhagen that's just been placed in the old town.
 The backyard is really nice, and the pastry is tasty."
-06 "The ferry crossing from Helsingør to Sweden really fascinates me.
+06 "The ferries crossing from Elsinore to Sweden really fascinate me.
 It's quite fun that you can stand by the sea and see another country from there.
 I love photographing the water, and I was really glad I got to capture the two ferries crossing."
-O4 The ceiling of a church
+O4 Ceiling at Sct.
+Mariæ Church

-O5 Juice and Pastry at Patio
+05 Juice and pastry at Patio

-ANNI MOGENSEN ON HER FAVOURITE PLACES TO SHOP, EAT, AND ENJOY THE SEASIDE IN ELSINORE As told to Ditlev Fejerskov Photography by PR
+MUSEUM DIRECTOR ANNI MOGENSEN ON HER FAVOURITE PLACES TO SHOP, EAT AND ENJOY THE SEASIDE IN ELSINORE As told to Ditlev Fejerskov Photography by Visit Copenhagen & Ida Johansen